jonnybazookatone/csnoncs/hash_maps.md

 * **2-choice Hashing**: 2 hashing functions are used.
 The key is placed in the slot that has fewer keys.

+* **Leapfrog probing**: At each bucket there are also two delta values stored.
+The first delta refers to the **probe length for the next item, in a different bucket**, and the second to the **probe length for the next iteme in the same bucket**.
+If either are 0, that means it is the end of the probe length for that bucket.
+When the second delta is 0, it carries on using linear probing.
+So it can be slow on the first insertion, however, is faster on look-up.
+A nice description is given <a href='http://preshing.com/20160314/leapfrog-probing/'>here</a>.

 ### Dynamic Resizing
 Tables may reach a load larger than that needed, and as a result, need to resize (and thus rehash).
 The alternate is true when the table can reduce its size to reduce memory consumption.